-The history of Christian preaching from the First Century to the present.
+The history of Christian preaching from the first century C.E. to the present.
 Prerequisite: PRM 201.
 (Fall)

 PRM 430 Preaching and Story (3)

 An advanced study of the preparation and delivery of various forms of contemporary narrative preaching.
 Prerequisites: PRM 201.